abduulrahmankhalid/Bondora-Financial-Risk-Prediction/README.md

   - XGBoost intersingly gave less accuracy than Random Forest 71%

-  - Not so diffrent with Logistic Regression giving about 70% Accuracy.
+  - Not so different with Logistic Regression giving about 70% Accuracy.

 - **You Can refert to these steps in the [Feature Engineering Notebook](https://github.com/abduulrahmankhalid/Bondora-Financial-Risk-Prediction/blob/main/Feature_Engineering_Team_A.ipynb)**